Rotational properties of two interacting cold polar molecules: linear, symmetric, and asymmetric tops: Finite external field

 \section{Finite external field}

 We now turn our attention to the problem of two interacting polar molecules in the presence of an external dc electric field $\bm{\mathcal{E}}$.
-We continue our examination of the energy spectrum, and we also examine the total expectation value of the projection of the dipole moments on a laboratory axis $L=X,Y,Z$,
+We continue our examination of the potential-energy curves, and we also examine the total expectation value of the projection of the dipole moments on a laboratory axis $L=X,Y,Z$,

 The expectation values are calculated from the obtained eigenvectors (for more details see Appendix~\ref{app:single;sub:dc}).
+The calculation of the average dipole moments enables us to examine the polarization of the molecules for different distances and choices of the external field.
+In addition, we have found that the difference between the dipole moments

+is zero in all our calculations ($\langle \Delta d_L\rangle=0$).
+Therefore, the molecules are never anti-oriented, which can be expected from the application of the external electric field.

+In this section we employ an electric field with a strength $\mathcal{E}d/B=4$.
+This choice is an intermediate strength large enough to polarize the molecules, but also weak enough to show the competition between rotation, the dipole-dipole interactions, and electric field~\cite{lepers_long-range_2013}.
+Note that many experimental applications employ strong electric fields to better control the molecules.
+Nevertheless, similar results and conclusions are obtained with other values of $\mathcal{E}$.
+A further examination of the dependence on the strength $\mathcal{E}$ is also provided in Appendix~\ref{app:E}.

 In the following, we separate our discussion again into linear, symmetric, and asymmetric molecules.